Common house gecko: Physiology

-The common house gecko can be best defined as quinodiurnal.
-This means they thermoregulate during the daytime and forage at night.
+While the common house gecko is mostly nocturnal, they also demonstrate quinodiurnal activity.
+This means that while they often hide during the daytime and forage at night, they also use the day to thermoregulate.
 An active form of this thermoregulation includes the presence of the gecko in lighter environments, proximal to cracks in the substrate.
 As such, there is a close relationship between activity levels and correlated air temperature.
 Timing of the circadian rhythm of the common house gecko is further impacted by light levels.
 This rhythm tends to involve the highest population presence around midnight, with highest activity levels just after sunset, with a gradual reduction until dawn.
 Daily cycle differences from place to place can generally be explained by environmental factors such as human interaction, and structural features.
 A peak in hunting activity after dark places them in an ideal spot to take advantage of invertebrate congregation around artificial lighting in the urban environment.

 Common house gecko sitting on a blade of grass.

 Due to this level of dependence on the environment, drops in temperature may act as a leading indicator for reduced gecko sightings in the medium term.
 Acute weather events such as rain or wind will result in acute decreases in Gecko sightings within that environment.
 It is unsure what impact these phenomena may have on the long term on distribution and the capacity of the common house gecko to compete with other gecko species.

 There is some weak evidence, without statistically significant data, to suggest a trend toward higher temperature for females, which has an evolutionary advantage of increasing the speed of egg development.

 Due to them being a species which is adapted for tropical or subtropical environments, there appear to be few physiological adaptations designed to prevent water loss.
 This may limit their capacity to thrive in arid or semi-arid environments.